amenzwa/amenzwa.github.io/computing/HowSlideRulesWork.md

 #### Hemmi (JP)

-Hemmi was established in 1895 to design and manufacture slide rules.
-They make accurate, elegant instruments using quality materials.
+Established in 1895, Hemmi designed and manufactured unique, innovative slide rules.
+They made accurate, elegant instruments using quality materials.
 Their signature material was bamboo.
 Bamboo is perhaps the best material with which to make slide rules.
 It is tough, stable, and naturally slippery.
 I adore Hemmi rules.
 Today, they make high-tech electronic devices.
 Yet, they continue to use the name [Hemmi Slide Rule Co., Ltd.](https://hemmi-inc.co.jp/english/company/), proudly displaying their illustrious heritage.

 ***Hemmi 135 Pocket Advanced Darmstadt***—The Hemmi 135 pocket rule is a marvel: it is a miniature version of the Hemmi 130W, an advanced Darmstadt rule, except for the $LL_n$ scales on the backside of the slide.
 Whereas the Hemmi 130W has four $LL_n$ scales, the Hemmi 135 has only three, given its diminutive size.
 See the full description in the Hemmi 130W subsection, below.